 Collectively, eCommerce brands lose an astonishing $18 billion in annual sales revenue due to cart abandonment, according to Forrester Research.

-Many wonder what is a good conversion rate they should strive to achieve, but in reality, there is no such thing.
-You should always aim to have a higher conversion rate than that you have right now, and anything above that proves that your efforts are paying off.
+Many wonder what a good conversion rate is, but in reality, there is no such thing.
+You should always aim to have a higher conversion rate than what you have right now.
+Anything above that proves that your efforts are paying off.

 Why Do Clients Leave?

-According to the CXL Institute, the top 5 reasons why people abandon shopping carts are usually:
+According to the CXL Institute, these are the top 5 reasons why people abandon shopping carts:

-- Hassle – Forcing customers to register in order to shop, or asking them for too much information in long forms.
+- Hassle – Forcing customers to register in order to shop, or asking them for too much information via long forms.

 - Slow site – This shouldn’t even be discussed anymore in the third decade of the 21st century.

-Now that we have addressed these, let’s get into the 7 proven strategies that will help you reduce the cart abandonment rate.
+Now that we have addressed these, let’s get into the 7 proven strategies that will help you reduce cart abandonment.

 1. Implement Proactive Live Chat At Checkout Pages

 Proactive live chat can improve the customer conversion rate by as much as 40%.
-But despite that, many store owners are hesitant about implementing it, fearing that it might come off as intrusive instead of helpful.
+But despite that, many store owners are hesitant about implementing it.
+They fear that it might come off as intrusive instead of helpful.